 - 2. The Footprints on the right hand side of the dialog are the ones which are available for the Part definition.
-They all match the number of pins for the Part and are read from the PCB Footprint libraries under your Libraries search path. - 3.
-To add a Footprint to the Part definition, you must select it in the left hand list first and click the Add>> button.
+They all match the number of pins for the Part and are read from the PCB Footprint libraries under your Libraries search path. - To add a Footprint to the Part definition, you must select it in the left hand list first and click the Add>> button.
 This will promote it to the right hand window. - 4.
 Likewise, to remove a Footprint from the list, select it and click the <<Remove button.
 You can also double-click the item to Add and Remove it from the current list. - 5.
-The order is important, the top most Footprint in the right hand list is the one used as the default when using Insert Component.
+The order is important, the top most Footprint in the In Parts: list on the top right hand of the dialog is the one used as the default when using Insert Component.
 To change the default Footprint use the Up and Down buttons to move the one required to the top of the list.
 This order is also used when viewing a Component in the Properties dialog in your design.
 Each of the Footprints defined in this list will appear as available for this Part definition in the design.